 Historical Timeline of Karmanos Cancer Institute

-Though the Institute was formally established in 1943 as the Detroit Institute for Cancer Research, our campaign against this disease dates back to late 1863 when Harper Hospital, the Institute’s inpatient facility, was built.
+While the Institute was formally established in 1943 as the Detroit Institute for Cancer Research, our fight against this disease began in 1863 with the establishment of Harper Hospital, which served as the Institute's inpatient facility.

 1863

-• Harper Hospital (now Harper University Hospital) is founded.
+• Harper Hospital (now Harper University Hospital) was established.
 One of its first tasks is treating wounded Civil War soldiers.

 1868

-• Detroit Medical College — now Wayne State University’s School of Medicine and the Institute’s academic affiliate — is started by five doctors who borrow a building from Harper University Hospital.
+• Detroit Medical College, now Wayne State University’s School of Medicine and the Institute’s academic affiliate, was founded by five doctors who borrowed a building from Harper University Hospital.

 1901

-• Harper University Hospital obtains its first x-ray equipment, then called “Skyography.”
-Under the direction of Dr. H.R.
-Varney, the hospital soon begins to use x-rays to destroy cancer cells.
+• Harper University Hospital obtained its first X-ray equipment, known as “Skyography.”
+Under the leadership of H.R.
+Varney, M.D., the hospital soon began to use X-rays to destroy cancer cells.

 1925

-• An animal laboratory is established for research on cancer, pellagra, tuberculosis and bone tumors.
+• A research laboratory is established for research on cancer, pellagra, tuberculosis and bone tumors.

 1935

-• A local branch of the national Women’s Field Army is formed to provide voluntary assistance to area cancer patients and their families.
-The beginning of organized cancer control efforts in this community can be attributed to these dedicated women.
+• A local branch of the national Women’s Field Army was established to offer voluntary assistance to local cancer patients and their families.
+These dedicated women were credited with initiating organized cancer control efforts in the community.

 1938